Legal guidance - resident parking permits

 - Parking on a footway (pavement) is not allowed anywhere within London unless a footway has been specifically signed and lined for residents to do so.

-The Twickenham Event Zone is a special case in that the majority of streets within it are Special Enforcement Areas, except on Event Days in which case Community Parking Zone R comes into effect.
+The Twickenham Event (R) Zone is a special case in that the majority of streets within it are Special Enforcement Areas, except on event days in which case Controlled Parking Zone R comes into effect.

-If you live in the Twickenham Event Zone then you may need to have an Event Zone Residents Permit for parking on street during event days.
-You can also get two Event Zone Resident Visitors Permits for visitors to your household.
+If you live in the Twickenham Event (R) Zone then you may need to have a Twickenham Event Zone resident parking permit for parking on street during event days.
+You can also get two Twickenham Event Zone visitor parking permit for visitors to your household.

-Although the Council may not ask for proofs on renewal, proofs may be requested at any time.
-If you cannot prove continued eligibility then the Council will invalidate your permit and your vehicle may be liable for a Penalty Charge Notice if found to be displaying the permit for parking.
+Although we may not ask for proofs on renewal, proofs may be requested at any time.
+If you cannot prove continued eligibility then we will invalidate your permit and your vehicle may be liable for a Penalty Charge Notice (PCN), if found to be displaying the permit for parking.

 About your vehicle